 - Center – 4 yard Hook

-I use this play every game where a defense is playing 2 safeties, 2 corners, 1 blitzer.
-There’s been some games where I’ve ran this play multiple times in a row until the defense adjusted.
+I use this play every game where the defense is playing 2 safeties, 2 corners, 1 blitzer.
+There have been some games where I’ve run this play multiple times in a row until the defense adjusted.
 Despite being a very simple play, it has been very effective.

-The Center and the Twins Slot are both the outlet receivers.
+The Center and the Twins Slot are both outlet receivers.

 Variation: Move the routes in and out depending on the defense.
 For younger teams where the QB doesn’t have the arm strength to throw a 15-20 yard pass to Corner, have the Single Tight receiver run a short drag and have the Center and Slot receivers run their hooks a little deeper.
 This will give the QB another outlet target, however, this side of the field will be crowded so yards after the catch may be limited.